 The face is about 1 3/8″ x 6″ x 15 1/4″ and has a pritchel hole in it and a sharp edge for cutting on one corner.
 The combined weight of the plates bolted onto the face and stem should be between 475 and 520lbs.
 The finished anvil should sit 7-7.5 sun from the ground or from the seat height.
 See the whole forge building process here.

 Fuigo (鞴, Japanese box bellows) are among the most compact and efficient hand-powered bellows for forging work.
 With few complex or moving parts, they are easy to maintain and will provide years of service.
-Among the more technical points of construction are the four wooden flap valves, called… Continue reading
+Among the more technical points of construction are… Continue reading